A Categorical Framework for Learning Generalised Tree Automata: Preliminaries

 \section{Preliminaries}

-In this section, we introduce some categorical notions that we will need later in the technical development of the paper, and we describe Angluin's original \LStar\ algorithm.
-We assume some prior knowledge of category theory (categories, functors); definitions can be found in~\cite{awodey}.
+We now introduce some categorical notions that we will need later in our technical development, and describe Angluin's original \LStar algorithm.
+We assume some prior knowledge of category theory (categories, functors); see e.g.,~\cite{awodey,lane1998categories}.